luaiabuelsamen/Vention_MachineMotion/ReadMe.md

 </td>
 </table>

-We cans see that the effort is much higher for drive 3 especially when it's loaded.
+We can see that the effort is much higher for drive 3 especially when it's loaded.
 The load could be too high.

 # Validating Position
 <table>